LSET Student Handbook for Short Courses

 About this Handbook

 This handbook is intended to answer many of the day-to-day questions of students in the London School of Emerging Technology.
 It will provide great practical benefits during your tenure as a short certificate course student.
-It will help you understand the organisational values of the LSET and your own certificate course, and it contains invaluable information about examinations and what is required from you to progress towards certification.
+It will help you understand the organisational values of the LSET and your own certificate course, and it contains invaluable information about assessments and what is required from you to progress towards certification.
 It will act as a pointer towards valuable sources of help should you encounter any problems.
 Keep your handbook safe as it will be a helpful reference throughout the course duration.
 This handbook is updated annually, so please take time to study it again.

 Further details regarding Institution and its policies can be found on the Institution’s main website at https://lset.uk/policies.